botanicus/data.blog/posts/2019-06-17-hello-world/hello-world.md

 Still, ever since I switched to English 🇬🇧 as my main language, my writing never felt to me as refined as I would've hoped.

-Then I added Spanish 🇪🇸 into the mix, which after I moved to Mexico came to be the language I speak the most and so my attention between languages has been diluted even further.
+Then I added Spanish 🇪🇸 into the mix, which after I moved to Mexic🇲🇽 o came to be the language I speak the most and so my attention between languages has been diluted even further.

 And to complicate things further, I realized that speaking my very own mother tongue, Czech 🇨🇿, actually doesn't come out as fluid and natural as it used to either.